-- Liability for all works carried out on any vessel by the Contractor, an individual, company, third or sub-contracted party remains the sole responsibility of the Contractor insuring the vessel and or bound by contract with Ports of Jersey throughout the duration of its stay ashore on any Ports of Jersey administered property. - 12 Contractors are responsible for conducting such suitable and sufficient risk assessments of their activities in order to both satisfy regulatory requirements and identify any further conditions or controls they deem necessary beyond the general minimum standards dictated within this COP. - Any activity carried out by any individual, association, company or Contractor must comply with the Health and Safety at Work (Jersey) Act 1989, associated Regulations and appropriate Approved Codes of Practice, and as is far as reasonably practicable, done in such a way as not to affect the Health and Safety of those within the surrounding and nearby area. - All waste, unused maintenance materials, tools and equipment are to be removed from the boat park prior to the vessel being returned to the water.
+- 12. Liability for all works carried out on any vessel by the Contractor, an individual, company, third or sub-contracted party remains the sole responsibility of the Contractor insuring the vessel and or bound by contract with Ports of Jersey throughout the duration of its stay ashore on any Ports of Jersey administered property. - 13.
+Contractors are responsible for conducting such suitable and sufficient risk assessments of their activities in order to both satisfy regulatory requirements and identify any further conditions or controls they deem necessary beyond the general minimum standards dictated within this COP. - 14.
+Any activity carried out by any individual, association, company or Contractor must comply with the Health and Safety at Work (Jersey) Act 1989, associated Regulations and appropriate Approved Codes of Practice, and as is far as reasonably practicable, done in such a way as not to affect the Health and Safety of those within the surrounding and nearby area. - 15.
+All waste, unused maintenance materials, tools and equipment are to be removed from the boat park prior to the vessel being returned to the water.
 Used oil, batteries, anti-freeze, anti-fouling, engine or gearbox parts and zinc anodes should not be disposed of as part of general waste content.
-These items should be recycled where appropriate and disposed of via approved Waste Management Contractors. - Failure to remove waste, unused maintenance materials, tools or equipment may result in additional sundry charges being imposed upon the Contractor for the clearing and or disposal of such items. - 16 Electrical leads should not be trailed in a dangerous or hazardous manner and must comply and be used in accordance with the requirements displayed on electrical supply bollards. - 17 The Contractor is responsible for ensuring that all tools and equipment are appropriately maintained, inspected and tested in accordance with regulatory requirements. - Storage of hazardous materials should be in accordance with regulatory requirements and all relevant risk assessments and material safety data sheets should be readily available for inspection on demand. - 19 No persons or contractors are permitted to bring into the boat park any items of hired plant without prior permission from the hoist office, for which conditions may apply.
+These items should be recycled where appropriate and disposed of via approved Waste Management Contractors. - 16.
+Waste receptacles provided by Ports of Jersey should only be used for waste originating directly from activities carried out on vessels under contract to be ashore in the boat park.
+Waste should be separated and deposited in the appropriate receptacle as indicated on signage at each facility.
+Waste types or materials other than those listed on signage at each facility must be removed from the boat park and disposed of at a dedicated facility or via approved waste management contractors.
+This includes but it is not limited to paint thinners, oil filters, fiberglass resins, all toxic or hazardous waste and any human or animal waste. - 17.
+Failure to remove or correctly dispose of waste, unused maintenance materials, tools or equipment may result in additional sundry charges being imposed upon the Contractor for the clearing and or disposal of such items. - 18.
+Electrical leads should not be trailed in a dangerous or hazardous manner and must comply and be used in accordance with the requirements displayed on electrical supply bollards. - 19.
+The Contractor is responsible for ensuring that all tools and equipment are appropriately Page 4 of 8

+- maintained, inspected and tested in accordance with regulatory requirements. - 20.
+Storage of hazardous materials should be in accordance with regulatory requirements and all relevant risk assessments and material safety data sheets should be readily available for inspection on demand. - a.
+Fuels or oils must not be stored outside of vessels in the boat park.
+Any such substance in transit to/from a vessel should be transported in or on an appropriately bunded and approved container. - 21.
+No persons or contractors are permitted to bring into the boat park any items of hired plant without prior permission from the hoist office, for which conditions may apply.